USDA Construction Loan to Buy Land | Requirements 2025

 • Any remaining funds after construction ends must be applied directly toward your principal loan balance

-In addition, the types of homes eligible to be built are limited to single-family homes, manufactured homes, and eligible condominiums.
+In addition, the types of homes eligible to be built using a USDA one-time construction loan are limited to single-family homes, manufactured homes, and eligible condominiums.

 “Second or vacation homes, homes intended to be used for short-term or long-term rentals, accessory dwelling units, self-built homes, commercial buildings, and mixed-use construction are not eligible,” adds Richie Duncan, senior loan officer with Nationwide Home Loans Group.